Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 }
 ```

+First, let's make the difference between **concrete execution** and **symbolic execution** clear.

-- **Concrete execution:** the parameters `a` and `b` would be assigned actual values.
-The variable `sum` would be a concrete value (the result of `a + b`) and the function would return **either** `true` or `false`.
+- **Concrete execution:** the parameters `a` and `b` would be assigned actual values (like `4` and `13`).
+The variable `sum` would be a concrete value (the result of `a + b`, for exampl,e `4 + 13 = 17`) and the function would return **either** `true` or `false`.
-- **Symbolic execution:** the execution assigns the parameters `a` the symbolic value `A` and assigns to `b` the symbolic value `B`.
+- **Symbolic execution:** the execution assigns the parameter `a` the symbolic value `A` and assigns to `b` the symbolic value `B`.
 The variable `sum` would now be assigned the symbolic value `A + B`.
+This can't be simplified due to `A` and `B` being symbolic.
 Since `sum % 2 == 0` is an if-statement in disguise, the execution splits into two branches.
 One where `isEven = true` and one where `isEven = false`.
 The execution now checks both branches further.
 A more visual example of this flow can be found below.

 So when a variable would be used in a branch to determine which path to take, the symbolic execution would take both branches.
-When one of the branches would then throw an error, the tool would determine a concrete value which would cause the program to take this branch using an SMT checker.
+When one of the branches would then throw an error, the tool would determine a concrete value (get a counter-example using an SMT checker) that would cause the program to take this branch.

 #### Example

 In the example below this process can be seen in action.
 The program has multiple possible paths starting from the top. the variables `x` and `y` are assigned the symbolic values `X` and `Y` respectively.
-Each time that the symbolic execution learns something about a variable it will be stored in the Path Condition (`PC`).
-In the case of the first branch.
-One branch knows that the symbolic values meet `X <= Y` in that branch.
+Each time that the symbolic execution learns something about a variable it will be stored in the Path Condition (`PC`) for that particular path.
+One branch in the image below knows that the symbolic values meet `X <= Y` in that branch.
 While in the other branch the program knows that `X > Y` holds.
-This is simply based on the condition required for that path.
+This is simply based on the condition required for that path (the if-statement).

-In between the symbolic values are used for some arithmetic which is again done symbolically.
+In between the two if-statements, the symbolic values are used for some arithmetic which is again done symbolically.
 In the end, the variable `x` is equal to the symbolic value `Y` while variable `y` equals the symbolic value `X`

 In the end, there is one path that has a failing assert.
 The path condition (`PC`) there is `X > Y && Y > X`.
-Note the left side of the `&&` is from the first branch while the right side is from the second branch.
+Note that the left side of the `&&` is from the first branch while the right side is from the second branch.

-To see if this branch can be reached is done with an SMT checker.
+Determining if this branch can be reached is done with an SMT checker.
 We saw in the example of the SMT checker already how to do simple checks in z3.
-Running the following code in the [online tool](https://microsoft.github.io/z3guide/playground/Freeform%20Editing) again results in `unsat`.
+Running the following code in the [online tool](https://microsoft.github.io/z3guide/playground/Freeform%20Editing) results in `unsat`.
 Meaning that the path is not reachable and thus we know that the loop does what it is expected to do.

 ```z3
 (declare-const X Int)